Nuclear weapons are inhumane weapons of mass destruction. If a nuclear bomb detonates, tens of thousands of human lives will be lost.

-There are at least 15,000 nuclear weapons in the world today.
-Detonation of even a single nuclear weapon in a populated area, whether rural or urban, would almost definitely have catastrophic humanitarian consequences.
+There are around 14000 nuclear weapons in the world today.
+Detonation of even a single nuclear weapon in a populated area, whether rural or urban, will have catastrophic humanitarian consequences

 In most conceivable cases, it is not feasible to build an adequate humanitarian response capacity to address the humanitarian problems and the suffering of a nuclear detonation.
 Nuclear weapons have not been used in conflict since 1945, but many accidents, mishaps, and miscalculations involving nuclear weapons have come to light and continue to do so.
 In addition, there is the continuing risk of diversion of nuclear weapons to terrorist groups.
 While nuclear weapons continue to exist, the risk of their detonation cannot be eliminated.